 Passing Cells by Reference

-One question that may arise when using Calyx as a backend is how to pass a memory "by reference" between components.
+One question that may arise when using Calyx as a backend is how to pass a cell "by reference" between components.
 In C++, this might look like:

 #include <array>